 Attendance is critical to academic success, and we encourage all students to attend every scheduled class session.

 Regular attendance is essential for students to fully engage with course materials, participate in classroom discussions, and collaborate with classmates.
 By attending class consistently, students demonstrate their commitment to their education and are more likely to achieve their academic goals.
 Therefore, we strongly recommend that all students prioritize attendance and make every effort to attend every class session.

 All students are expected to regularly demonstrate academic engagement within each class.
 It is the instructor's responsibility to set forth, in writing, any special conditions regarding absences from the course at the beginning of a course and the impact on student grades.
 In many classes, participation in class constitutes a substantial part of the work of the course.
-Faculty should clarify how students are expected to demonstrate their academic engagement.
-Students should refer to the course syllabus for an explanation of how they are expected to demonstrate appropriate academic engagement.
+Faculty should clarify in the class syllabus how students are expected to demonstrate academic engagement.